What You Need To Know About Stem Cells

 Where are Adult Stem Cells Found?

 They are located in many organs and tissues, including the brain, bone marrow, blood, muscle, skin, and many other areas.
-This is why using adult stem cells is the more popular and more ethical choice for stem cell therapy.
+This is why adult stem cells are the more widely used source in stem cell research and raise fewer ethical concerns than embryonic stem cells.

-Here at ANOVA, all our available stem cell treatments use mesenchymal stem cells (MSCs), which are easily obtained from fat tissue or from bone marrow.
-Harvesting stem cells from the patients’ own bodies ensure little to no adverse effects on the health of the patients.
+Here at ANOVA, all our available stem cell treatments use mesenchymal stem cells (MSCs), which are obtained from fat tissue or from bone marrow.
+Using cells taken from the patient’s own body avoids the transmission of infections from a donor and reduces the risk of immune rejection.
+It does not mean that a treatment is free of risks or side effects.

 What is the Difference Between Embryonic and Adult Stem Cells?